rthallisey/maxim/doc/tripleo-advanced-upgrades.rst

 ``openstack-services`` while rolling will sort through all tasks using tags.

-Edit ``upgrade-vars.yml`` and change ``openstack-services`` to only include the service that needs to be upgrade.
+Edit ``upgrade-vars.yml`` and change ``openstack-services`` to only include the service that needs to be upgraded.

 ::